parkermac/LO/traps_notes/README.md

 <details><summary>1.
 Specify data folder name</summary>

-In LO/pre/trapsP##/traps_data_ver.csv, specify the version of LO_data you want to use to generate climatologies.
+In LO/pre/trapsP01/traps_data_ver.csv, specify the version of LO_data you want to use to generate climatologies.

-*Note that the latest WWTP upgrades are included in version trapsD01.*
+*Note that the latest WWTP upgrades are included in version trapsD01.
+The code is not backwards-compatible, so trapsP01 must be used with trapsD01 (you cannot mix trapsP01 with trapsD00).*

 </details>

 <details><summary>1.5.
-Convert raw data from excel file to netCDF</summary>
+Convert raw data to netCDF</summary>

 *Note: User does not need to run this step.
 It is listed here for completion.
 During TRAPS development and testing, the developer already ran this script.
 Users can skip to step 2.
 However, if the user decides to run this script, it is advised that they run it on their remote machine (or wherever they plan to generate forcing).*